Composting in your Backyard

 I avoid plastic egg cartons and opt for paper ones for example.

 Tear off the labels and then toss the rest in with the kitchen scraps.
 It's not always known what kind of dyes are used or if there is a gloss finish that is hard to decompose in the label.
 Also, don't forget to take the stickers off your fruit and vegetable scraps!
+If it hasn't rained in a while I add a bit of water to my bowl.

 You can compost leaves, pine needles and fallen twigs from your yard.
 But don't add your grass clippings.
 Allow those to stay on your lawn to "grass cycle".
 We made the mistake of adding lawn-mowed grass to our compost bin and we still have an excess of grass waiting to break down.